Hair Loss and Hair Transplant Glossary

 An autoimmune disease that presents with inflamed, red, scaly circular patches on the scalp, ears, or cheeks.
 It is on the lupus erythematosus spectrum of illnesses.

 The ‘resting’ period of your hair’s life cycle.
-In this phase, the hair is matured (a club hair is formed) which does not grow further and will only be shed when a new anagen hair starts growing.
-The telogen period lasts approximately 3 months.
+In this phase, the hair is matured and will only be shed when a new anagen hair starts growing.
+The telogen period lasts approximately three months.

 A hair and scalp specialist.

-This describes unintentionally cutting of the hair during harvesting.
+This describes the unintentional cutting of the hair during harvesting.